AngusP/AngusP.github.io/_unlisted/styles.md

 ___

-Additionally the class `.break` is provided for a theme colour helipsis instead of a horizontal rule, though it isn't particularly general purpose:
+Additionally the class `.break` is provided for a theme colour helipsis instead of a horizontal rule, though it isn't particularly general purpose (*note* that it's also used in the post stream, so could be confused for a post delimiter):

     ___
     {: .break}